 #ACTION SOURCE DEST PROTO DEST PORT(S) SSH/ACCEPT net $FW

-Bering users will want to add the following two rules to be compatible with Jacques's Shorewall configuration:
+Bering users will want to add the following two rules to be compatible with Jacques's Shorewall configuration.

-remove other connections as required.
+file to add or delete other connections as required.

-shorewall show log (Displays the last 20 Netfilter log messages)
+shorewall show log (Displays the last 20 netfilter log messages)

 shorewall logwatch (Polls the log at a settable interval

 shorewall dump (Produces an extensive report for inclusion in Shorewall problem reports)

 It is important that these commands work properly because when you encounter connection problems when Shorewall is running, the first thing that you should do is to look at the Netfilter log; with the help of Shorewall FAQ 17, you can usually resolve the problem quickly.

 Most commonly, Netfilter messages are logged to